cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/index.md

 # Manage DNS records

-DNS records help communication information about your domain to visitors and other web services.
+DNS records help communicate information about your domain to visitors and other web services.

 <Aside type="note" header="Note:">